Developing the Capability to run your Business Properly

-At a recent presentation in Ipswich, Dr Roger Barker (Head of Corporate Governance for the IoD) broke governance down into the 4 P’s; Purpose, People, Process and President.
+Dr Roger Barker (Head of Corporate Governance for the IoD) has broken governance down into the 4 P’s; Purpose, People, Process and President.

-Considering these as the cornerstones of a business, we can think more readily about how they can be applied helping to evolve a sound structure for a business to grow.
+As the cornerstones of a business, how can the 4P’s be applied to help a business to grow?

-PURPOSE: This should be defined in the company’s Articles of Association, what is its reason for being?
+This should be defined in the Articles of Association.
 To make money is a purpose, but it shouldn’t be the only one.
 The purpose is also extended to include values and culture.
 If directors have not defined what they want this to be, how can they communicate it to their team and to all stakeholders?
-Director’s need to consider areas such as the way they operate in their community, environmental issues and inclusive business.
+Directors need to consider areas such as the way they operate in their community, environmental issues and inclusive business.